alpersonalwebsite/learn-docker/00_2_Dockerfile.md

 COPY src .
 ```

-We can also use `ADD` which will allow use to copy a file from a URL and/or uncompress a compressed file and add it to the directory.
+We can also use `ADD` which will allow us to copy a file from a URL and/or uncompress a compressed file and add it to the directory.

 ```Dockerfile
 ADD your-full-url/file.ext .